gortonator/bsds-6650/assignments-2021/Assignment-1.md

 Unzip the client and follow the instructions in the README to incorporate the generated code in your client project.

 The generated code contains thread-safe methods for calling the server APIs.
 Write a simple test that calls the API before proceeding, to establish that you have connectivity.
-An example in the README is your friend ;)
+The example in the README is your friend ;).
+You just need to look at the ApiClient methods to figure out how to point the example at your server.

 If you don't want to figure out the Swagger client, you can use the [Apache Java HTTP API](https://hc.apache.org/index.html).